aminch18/WebAppDeploymentBestPractices/README.md

 In a multi-instance deployment, ensure that the client is routed to the same instance for the life of the session.
 You can set this option to Off for stateless applications.

+There are situations where in keeping the affinity is not desired.
+For example, if you are getting way too many requests from a single user and the requests going to the same web server instance can overload it.
+If maintaining session affinity is not important and you want better load balancing , it is recommended to disable session affinity cookie.

 ### HTTP version 2.0

 The primary goals for HTTP/2 are to reduce latency by enabling full request and response multiplexing, minimize protocol overhead via efficient compression of HTTP header fields, and add support for request prioritization and server push.